iProfile™ Portfolio – Global Equity Series I

 Portfolio Overview

 The iProfile Emerging Markets Private Pool was the top performer.
-It outperformed the MSCI Emerging Markets Index (in Canadian dollars, total net return), as all three of the component mandates in the pool delivered double-digit percentage gains, and two outperformed the MSCI benchmark.
+It outperformed the MSCI Emerging Markets Index (in Canadian dollars, total net return), as all three of the component mandates in the pool delivered gains, and two outperformed the MSCI benchmark.
 However, the pool’s overall contribution to portfolio gains was limited by its relatively low weight allocation.
 The pool’s absolute performance benefited most from an overweight allocation to, and stock selection in, the information technology sector.
-More than 30% of the pool is invested in the sector and it accounted for more than 45% of the pool’s total return.
-Almost two-thirds of that came from Taiwan’s and South Korea’s electronics giants, Taiwan Semiconductor Manufacturing Co. and Samsung Electronics, respectively.
+More than 30% of the pool is invested in the sector and it accounted for more than all of the pool’s total return.
+Roughly half of the gains came from holdings in the semiconductor group, especially in South Korea.

 To discuss your investment strategy, speak to your IG Advisor.